-Begin by combing or brushing your dog's hair/coat, this will help de-mat your dog's hair.
-Simply use a comb or a brush to thoroughly comb your dog because later on, the matted hair will hinder you when bathing your dog.
+Begin by combing or brushing your dog's hair/coat, and this will help de-mat your dog's hair.
+Use a comb or a brush to thoroughly comb your dog because later on, the matted hair will hinder you when bathing your dog.

 If you're using a comb and it didn't help with the matted, tangled hair, use a brush to de-mat the hair.

-If the problem persists, you can either use a de-matting comb which is designed to easily remove matted tangled hair from your dog, or you can use a scissor or a clipper to cut the matted hair off.
+If the problem persists, you can use a de-matting comb which is designed to remove matted tangled hair from your dog quickly, or you can use a scissor or a clipper to cut the matted hair off.

 Be careful when using scissors to avoid injuring your dog.

 Start combing from the head and move to the body.
 Be gentle under the belly area because it's a sensitive area.

 Be careful not to brush too hard or in the same area for an extended period.
 You might give your dog a brush burn.

 Don't forget to brush his tail and feet!

 Remember to give your dog breaks when necessary.
 You don't want him to sit there for the whole time and make it dull and annoying for him.
 You need to make it fun so that he finds it enjoyable and will obey you.